 Sole proprietors and partners are subject to self-employment tax if net earnings from self-employment is $400 or more.

-If net earnings from self-employment are less than $400 you don't owe self-employment tax and don't have to file Schedule SE.
+If net earnings from self-employment is less than $400 you don't owe self-employment tax and don't have to file Schedule SE.
 (There is an exception if you had less than $400 and you had church employee income.)

-Net earnings from self-employment is the result of multiplying net profit shown on on Schedule C, line 31 (or Schedule F line 34 for farmers) by a fixed percentage of 92.35% (.9235) indicated in Section A-Short Schedule SE, line 4 or in Section B-Long Schedule SE, line 4a.
+Net earnings from self-employment is figured by multiplying net profit carried from Schedule C, line 31 (or Schedule F line 34 for farmers) by a fixed percentage of 92.35% (.9235).
+The 92.35% is preprinted on Schedule SE, line 4 of "Section A-Short Schedule SE" and on line 4a of "Section B-Long Schedule SE".

-If net profit on Schedule C was $432 or less, net earnings from self-employment would be under $400 and no self-employment tax would be owed,
+Note that, if net profit on Schedule C is $432 or less, net earnings from self-employment would be under $400 (,9235 x $432 = $398.95) and no self-employment tax would be owed.

 - Return to the Business Taxes Table of Contents to find related links